 Weiterbildung Hamburg e.V.

-With our application for membership at Weiterbildung Hamburg e.V. we commit ourselves to comply with the quality standards of the association.
+With our membership in Weiterbildung Hamburg e.V., we have committed to implementing the quality standards of the association.